Vanishing Point (Star Trek: Enterprise)

 "Vanishing Point" is the 36th episode (production #210) of the television series Star Trek: Enterprise, the tenth of the second season.
 Hoshi is on an away mission which requires teleportation for evacuation.
 Hoshi is the communications officer aboard the starship NX-01 Enterprise, on this television show set in the 22nd century of the Star Trek science fiction universe.

-The episode explores one the classic staples of the Star Trek universe, a transporter-gone-wrong theme.
+The episode explores one of the classic staples of the Star Trek universe, a transporter-gone-wrong theme.
 Ensign Hoshi Sato passes through the transporter and finds that she is slowly disappearing.
 At the same time, she is the only person who can see aliens planting explosives in key ship systems, with no way to warn the crew.

 The episode first aired on UPN on November 27, 2002.
 It had a Nielsen rating of 2.5/4 and an audience of 3.78 million viewers.